zifeng175mo/dynamo/README.md

 Triton Distributed development and examples are container based.

-You can build the Triton Distributed container using the build scripts in `container/`.
+You can build the Triton Distributed container using the build scripts in `container/` (or directly with `docker build`).

 We provide 3 types of builds: